awbla/awbla-student-workflow/content/3-agisoftmetashape.md

 {:#importmasks}
 ### Step 3: Import a background image/mask
+You should be able to use the same background image/mask across objects, so long as the Foldio background color doesn't change.
+If you need to make a new background image/mask, read the [Creating a Mask](/createamask.md) instructions.

 1. Click Workflow > Batch Process
 1. Click Add
 1. Click in the first dropdown box and scroll to and select Import Masks